DIY Nursery Decor Ideas

 Save to Pinterest

-If you love the look of layered over-crib decor, floating shelves with soft handmade items — like fabric birds, paper flowers, or small keepsakes — can create a tender, curated display.
-Just keep heavier items securely out of baby’s reach and anchor everything safely, of course.
-For additional safety tips, the experts at HealthyChildren.org offer excellent guidance for new parents setting up a cozy but safe space.
+Layered over-crib décor comes together beautifully with floating shelves styled with soft handmade items—such as fabric birds, paper flowers, or small keepsakes—creating a tender, curated display.
+Keeping heavier items securely out of baby’s reach and anchoring everything safely is essential.
+For additional safety tips, the experts at HealthyChildren.org offer excellent guidance for setting up a cozy but safe space.

 DIY Name Signs and Personalized Wall Accents

-Another lovely way to personalize your baby’s room is with a handmade name sign.
-Whether you paint wooden letters, stencil soft script onto a framed canvas, or create a delicate cut-paper design, a custom sign brings the sweetest sense of identity into your nursery.
-If you’re decorating with a theme, like butterflies or woodland touches, you can coordinate the colors and shapes with ideas from my baby girl nursery ideas or baby boy nursery themes pages for a cohesive look.
+Another lovely way to personalize a baby’s room is with a handmade name sign.
+Painted wooden letters, soft script stenciled onto a framed canvas, or a delicate cut-paper design bring a sweet sense of identity into the nursery.
+For themed spaces—such as butterflies or woodland touches—coordinating colors and shapes with ideas from my baby girl nursery ideas and baby boy nursery themes pages helps create a cohesive look.

 For parents who enjoy upcycling, small wooden plaques from thrift stores or yard sales can be transformed with a fresh coat of paint and a set of pretty stencils.
 Soft blush, warm neutrals, or sage green palettes blend especially well with handmade décor styles and keep the room feeling gentle and serene.